Trump reverses threat to shut down US government

 Washington (AFP) - President Donald Trump abandoned a threat to shut down the US government Friday, signing off on a budget despite being "unhappy" with many of its provisions -- and warning he won't back anything similar ever again.

+He later tweeted his desire to have a "line-item veto" over future bills that would allow him to remove parts he disagrees with -- a measure that would alter the balance of the government and was ruled unconstitutional by the Supreme Court in 1998.

-A visibly aggrieved Trump capped another anarchic week by approving a $1.3 trillion deal by the Republican-controled Congress, just hours after threatening to veto it.
+A visibly aggrieved Trump capped another anarchic week by approving the $1.3 trillion deal passed by the Republican-controlled Congress, just hours after threatening to veto it.

 "There are a lot of things that I'm unhappy about in this bill," he said in a hastily arranged and meandering address.